 - Not all coconut aminos are created equal.
 Some brands may add additional ingredients, such as preservatives or artificial flavorings.
 Look for brands that use minimal, clean ingredients for the best results.

 - When buying coconut aminos, be careful with the labeling.
 Some brands call it "coconut liquid aminos" or just "liquid aminos," but there are also soy-based liquid aminos on the market.
-Always check the label to ensure you're getting the coconut version, not the soy-based one.
+Make sure to check the label to ensure you're getting the coconut version, not the soy-based one.

 - Coconut aminos tend to be a bit more expensive than soy sauce.